 Now, robocalls are a legal way to campaign, so that kind of manipulated interference from the opposing candidate clearly falls under the rubric of [SLIDES WORDS ACROSS SCREEN] “unethical slimefest.”
 Never mind what was said in those pro-Cruz robocalls.
 Seriously.
 If you knew the content of these robocalls, it would just confuse the subject and induce unwanted feelings of sympathy for Trump, medically known as Trumpathy, which can cause digestive obstruction and phantom anger.
 Oh, okay, fine.
 Here’s part of a Cruz robocall, but I warned you!

+Yes, Ted Cruz’s anti-Trump robocall actually managed to make Trump sound like a good guy.
 That vomit in your mouth is Trumpathy, and it’s your own fault for keeping the sound on.
 Now go get some Pepto and here’s this to clear your head and get you back to your normal feelings for the man you usually refer to as CheetoHitler:

 It’s like hitting an outrage reset button.
 Now we’re back to normal.